Padcc53/budget-golf-irl/README.md

 Balsamiq was used to create the wireframes during the design process.
 Testing
 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

+Credit
+W3Schools for the CSS Template CSS Layout Template Header, Unequal columns and footer